Sovlje beach house

 This is the kind of place you wish you could never leave, and that the summer would never end.

-Create a free TravBuddy account or login to leave comments, meet travelers, and share experiences with the TravBuddy travel community.
+Join TravBuddy to leave comments, meet new friends and share travel tips!